LCD and Viewfinder

 D-Lux 7 has a built-in Stereo microphone and a Mono speaker.

 Leica D-Lux 7 doesn't have any connections for external microphones and headphones.
-If you need a Large Sensor Compact camera with external microphone connectivity, consider Fujifilm X100F or Fujifilm X100T in a similar price range.
+If you need a Large Sensor Compact camera with external microphone connectivity, consider Sony Cyber-shot DSC-RX100 VII or Fujifilm X100F in a similar price range.

 Connectivity and Storage